-I like my apples.
-I eat an apple about every day.
-I recently posted on Facebook that I had just had the best apple that I thought I had ever eaten.
-I was amazed at how many comments this post garnered.
+I like my apples and eat one almost every day.
+Recently, I posted on Facebook that I had just had the best apple that I thought I’d ever eaten and was amazed at how many comments the post attracted.
 Apparently, people feel very strongly about their apple allegiances.
 My personal preference is pink lady.

-The Dutch study didn’t offer definitive evidence as to why fruits and vegetables with white flesh reduce the risk of stroke, but they did suggest a few possible reasons.
+The Dutch study didn’t offer definitive evidence as to why fruits and vegetables with white flesh reduce the risk of stroke, but a few possible reasons were suggested.
 Apples and pears are full of fiber that is beneficial for cardiovascular health.
 The anti-inflammatory qualities of the quercetin found in these fruits and vegetables could be a significant contributing factor because inflammation has been linked with hardening of the arteries.

-An apple a day really will keep the doctor away.
+An apple a day really can keep the doctor away and more!

 image source: https://www.flickr.com/photos/nikboi/